mewostick/WinEnterpriseG-IP-Blocker/README.md

 <img src="https://github.com/mewostick/WinEnterpriseG-IP-Blocker/blob/main/vmware_eQ4Lhkyc6Q.png?raw=true">

 Of course this is Windows and as such you may end up with a different end result.
-There is still DNS queries being made which you can block with a network-wide DNS blocker or maybe something like NextDNS.
+There are still DNS queries being made which you can block with a network-wide DNS blocker or maybe something like NextDNS.